 At first, we hoped to snorkel the reef from the shore independently but it seemed it was prohibited due to the reefs protected status.
 The only way to snorkel the reef was with an accredited guide and always wearing a life jacket or snorkel vest.
 After looking at several tours to take us to snorkel the reef (both with agencies in town and independent guides on the beach) we decided to take a Classic Reef Tour with Wet Set Diving Adventures.

 Puerto Morelos Reef Snorkelling

 Wet Set Diving Adventures provided us with a complimentary Reef Snorkel Tour which I’ve reviewed below.
-Read our full Product Review Disclosure here.
+Read more in our full Product Review Disclosure.

 Wet Set Diving Adventures is owned by Canadians, Stafford and Jewal.
 It’s the longest standing, most popular and highly rated dive and snorkel tour company in Puerto Morelos.
 The tour company was set up in 1997 just before the reef became protected.
 It was the first ever PADI dive shop in the village and has held the TripAdvisor top position for ‘things to do’ in Puerto Morelos since 2012.